Shuyib/teaching_data_collection/README.md

 4. [Retrying](https://medium.com/@API4AI/best-practice-implementing-retry-logic-in-http-api-clients-0b5469c08ced) API request incase of failure.

 You will learn how to query the newsAPI and scrape information from Wikipedia.
 These are common applications of collecting data in data science.
-Here we go!!!
+NB: You'll need an [API key](https://newsapi.org/) for the newsAPI Here we go!!!